 When McClellan’s Peninsula Campaign fell apart, Confederate General Robert E. Lee started an offensive against Major General John Pope’s newly formed Army of Virginia near Manassas, Virginia.
 To counter Lee’s Northern Virginia Campaign, federal officials began shifting troops from McClellan’s army to Pope’s command.
 Heintzelman’s corps joined Pope’s army in time to take part in the Union disaster at the Second Battle of Bull Run (August 28, 1862-August 30, 1862).

-The performance of Heintzelman’s two more celebrated divisional commanders, Joseph Hooker and Philip Kearny, often overshadowed Heintzelman’s own stature as a corps commander.
-Still, Civil War historians generally agree that Heintzelman’s lackluster performance during the Peninsula and Northern Virginia Campaigns exposed his shortcomings leading large numbers of soldiers.
+The performance of Heintzelman’s two more-celebrated divisional commanders, Joseph Hooker and Philip Kearny, often overshadowed Heintzelman’s own stature as a corps commander.
+Still, Civil War historians generally agree that Heintzelman’s lackluster performance during the Peninsula and Northern Virginia Campaigns exposed his shortcomings in leading large numbers of soldiers.
 The War Department’s decision to remove Heintzelman from combat command a few months later supports that assessment.
 On February 2, 1863, officials reassigned Heintzelman to command the 22nd Corps, responsible for the defense of Washington, D.C.
 Heintzelman served in that position until October 13, 1863, when authorities reassigned him to command the Northern Department, headquartered in Columbus, Ohio, where he remained until October 1864.
 Afterward, Heintzelman served on court-martial duty for the rest of the war.

 Post-Civil War Career